-This article has been created since people will be reading about such stuff and we might as well try to get some traffic out of it ? so, there ? plain, simple honesty :p).
+This article has been created since people will be reading about such stuff on the occasion of International Youth Day and we might as well try to put a different sort of spin on it.

-If you still want to read, go to next paragraph.
-This one is there because the editor had too much to drink.
-In case you prefer, scroll down to the end and you will see an infographic we tried to make to summarize the numbers.
+If you prefer to read, go to the next paragraph.
+In case you prefer visual information, scroll down to the end and you will see an infographic we tried to make to summarize the numbers.

 The International Youth Day is celebrated on 12th of August every year.
 The UN General Assembly designated this day as the International Youth Day to celebrate the role of youth in promoting human rights and development as well as raise awareness of the challenges and hardships faced by the demographic in different parts of the world.
-And if you are a cognizant member of the youth brigade or slightly older, you will know, the time right now is the critical point for something like this ? look around the world if you have no idea what we mean Genius.
+And if you are a cognizant member of the youth brigade or slightly older, you will know, the time right now is the critical point for something like this.

 Back to topic.